Artificial reef: Changing populations

+Concentrating fish on a reef makes for easier fishing.

+The increased concentration of fish on artificial reefs can make it easier to harvest fish stocks, with the potential for overfishing and long-term damage to fisheries.
+This has implications for artisanal and industrial fishing management.

+Debris

+There are concerns that the placement of opportunity artificial reefs will be abused and become a pretext for disguised ocean dumping.
+Regulatory measures have been put forward by the U.S. and internationally in an effort to counter abuses, but may provide little protection.

+Some artificial reefs have been found to be less stable than originally hoped, breaking into component parts that become ocean refuse, washing onto natural reefs and beaches and damaging them.

-In the early 1970s waste tires had been used to create some artificial reefs.
+In the early 1970s waste tires were used to create a number of artificial reefs.
 Tropical storms later demolished the tire containment system, washing tires onto beaches, destroying nearby coral reefs and inhibiting new coral growth.
 On the Osborne Reef off the coast of Fort Lauderdale, Florida, storms broke the nylon straps holding the original tire bundles together.
 As of November 2019, 250,000 of an estimated 700,000 tires have been removed.

 France has begun removing its tire reefs.
 The Ocean Conservancy now includes tire removal during the International Coastal Cleanup in September of each year.

 Since 2021, 4Ocean has added collecting tires from the bottom to their cleanup operations as well.